rohansharp/billie-crm/README.md

 This starts the background worker that consumes events from the `chatLedger` Redis stream and updates the Payload collections in real-time.

+### Payload Collections

+The system includes comprehensive Payload CMS collections designed for event sourcing:

+#### Admin Panel Access

+Visit `http://localhost:3000/admin` to access the supervisor dashboard with:
+- **Applications**: View loan applications with complete process tracking
+- **Customers**: Comprehensive customer profiles with identity verification
+- **Conversations**: Real-time chat monitoring with utterances and summaries
+- **Users**: User management with supervisor/admin roles

+All collection data is **read-only** in the admin panel and updated exclusively through Redis stream events.

 ### Testing

 The project includes comprehensive unit tests for all core functionality: